 The following are questions which are frequently asked by students and/or parents about the TTU First-Year Writing courses.
-If your question is not answered below, please email Dr. Susan Lang, Director of First-Year Writing, with your question.
+If your question is not answered below, please email Dr. Monica Norris, Director of First-Year Writing, with your question.

 Q: Is it true that both ENGL 1301 and ENGL 1302 meet only once weekly?

 A: Yes, these courses meet once weekly for 80 minutes to provide students with more time to work on their writing.
 In lieu of a second meeting, students are asked to submit at least one substantial writing assignment each week, and instructors spend additional time responding to and evaluating student writing.
 These class meeting days are essential for students, and attendance is required and expected at all class meetings.
 Classes are rarely canceled, and only in case of an emergency or a university-wide closure.

 Q: Who are the instructors of these courses?

 A: Instructors include current M.A. and Ph.D. students in our graduate programs, recent graduates of those programs, lecturers who hold either an M.A. or a Ph.D., or tenure-line faculty.